Call Now (972) 707-7816

 It is important to know that the employer has to prove that the employee is exempt (not entitled to overtime wages) as opposed to the employee having to prove he or she is non-exempt (entitled to overtime wages).

 In evaluating your exemption status, job titles are not controlling.
 The exemption status of any particular employee must generally be determined on the basis of whether the employee's salary and primary job duties meet the elements of a particular FLSA exemption.
 So, even if your employer labels you as an exempt manager, you may still be entitled to overtime pay.
+The U.S. Department of Labor's regulations set the minimum salary level for most FLSA exemptions as follows:

 There are too many factors for FLSA exemptions to cover them here.
 Please contact the Vaught Firm for a no cost initial consultation to learn more about your FLSA exemption status.